bytebase/bytebase.com-old/content/blog/30saas-services-behind-startup.md

 author: Tianzhou
 published_at: 2022/7/26 17:00:00
 feature_image: /static/blog/30saas-services-behind-startup/30saas-services-behind-startup.webp
-tags: Productivity
+tags: Education
 featured: true
 description: A breakdown of the 30+ SaaS services that we use daily at Bytebase, a 20-person 18-month tech startup, and how much they cost us monthly.
 ---

 At [Bytebase](https://bytebase.com), we believe tools make life easier or even redefine how the world works.
 Thanks to Figma, designers are now more empowered than ever to collaborate with product managers and front-end engineers; thanks to GitLab/GitHub and their ecosystems, the lives and the workflows of the application development engineers, the operations engineers, and the security engineers, have been revamped.
 Examples like this inspire us to build Bytebase, an open-source database tool to help DevOps teams manage databases throughout the application development lifecycle and hopefully to make the DevOps engineers’ lives easier.

 Currently, we are a 20-member team based in 4 different cities.
 As tool-makers, we are particular about selecting the best tools for our own use from day 1.
 But there are too many of them!
 Some are no-brainers, but some are just too difficult to decide.
 So we decided to share our list of tools and SaaS services that are helping us grow to serve as a reference for other tech startups of similar or smaller sizes.
 These tools include what we use for **_R&D_**, **_Marketing_**, and **_General Administration_**.
 At the end of the blog, you can also find the breakdown of the monthly cost of these tools.
 I hope this helps!